selabhvl/dat110public/week3/week3.md

 ##### 4.4.4 (optional)

-Modify the IoT system from item 4.5.2 such that instead of using a [`sleep()`](https://docs.oracle.com/javase/tutorial/essential/concurrency/sleep.html) in the display-thread, then [`wait and notify`](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html) are used such that the sensor-threads wakeup the display-thread when a new temperature has been reported.
+Modify the IoT system from item 4.4.2 such that instead of using a [`sleep()`](https://docs.oracle.com/javase/tutorial/essential/concurrency/sleep.html) in the display-thread, then [`wait and notify`](https://docs.oracle.com/javase/tutorial/essential/concurrency/guardmeth.html) are used such that the sensor-thread wakeup the display-thread when a new temperature has been reported.

 #### Exercise 4.5 - UDP and TCP socket and network programming

 Consider the client-server echo network application covered in the lectures this week.
-The source Java code for the TCP and the UDP implementation is available from https://github.com/selabhvl/dat110public-2020/tree/master/week4/tcpexample and https://github.com/selabhvl/dat110public-2020/tree/master/week4/udpexample
+The source Java code for the TCP and the UDP implementation is available from https://github.com/selabhvl/dat110public-2021/tree/master/week3/tcpexample and https://github.com/selabhvl/dat110public-2021/tree/master/week3/udpexample

 The implementation uses the Java Socket API as documented here:

 https://docs.oracle.com/javase/10/docs/api/java/net/package-summary.html

-The drawing made at the lectures introducing the example has been repeated below.
+A drawing giving an overview of the example is provided below.

 ![](assets/markdown-img-paste-20200122144706694.png)